dtinsley333/BangazonPrime_XUnit/README.md

 # Intro to TDD (Test Driven Development) Test the Bangazon Prime Feature using XUnit
 TDD example for Bangazon Prime

-###Bangazon Prime is a customer reward feature of a fictional company called Bangazon Prime Inc.
+###Bangazon Prime is a customer reward feature of a fictional company called Bangazon Inc.
 It provides many benefits such as free shipping on many products, daily specials, black friday specials, free streaming of many movies.

 ##What You Will Learn.